Mary Mother of GOD 15 Promises of the Virgin Mary to those who recite the Rosary

 Soon afterwards, Stepinac was chosen to become secretary to Archbishop Antun Bauer.
 On June 24, 1934, he was nominated as coadjutor to the Archbishop of Zagreb.
 After this nomination, Stepinac stated: "I love my Croatian people and for their benefit I am ready to give everything, as well as I am ready to give everything for the Catholic Church."
 After Bauer's death on December 7, 1937, Stepinac became the Archbishop of Zagreb.
 He took as his motto, "In You, O Lord, I take refuge!"
 (Psalm 31:1), which was the inspiration for his service to the Church.

-During the Second World War, Stepinac never turned his back on the refugees, or the prosecuted.
+During the Second World War, Stepinac never turned his back on the refugees, or the persecuted.

 His door was always open not only for Croatians, but also Jews, Serbs, and Slovenes that needed his help.
 Stepinac always stood for political freedom and fundamental rights, and he always advocated the rights of the Croatian people.
 Stepinac wanted Croatia to be a country of God.